screen

 • "category": an optional string that specifies an exit category.
 If present, then only departures that have an exit that is associated with the category will be launched from this runway.

 "multi_controllers" Object (Optional) If specified, this provides information about the control positions that are available for multi-controller scenarios.
-Each member specifies a controller with the corresponding callsign.
+Each member specifies a controller split configuration.
+Each configuration is then an object where each member specifies a controller with the corresponding callsign.
 For each controller, the following members may be specified:

 • "arrivals": An optional array of strings specifying which arrival groups the controller is covering.
 (Used to determine where handoffs from center go.)